kevinyswong/kevinyswong.github.io/index.md

   ascertained from what natural object or by what means it is produced.
   </blockquote>
-  With these many tribes, it is quite stunning how many of their legacies have survived, but, to preface the observation below of how later generations perceive the past, let us delineate the relativity of groups: mirroring the prevailing values and prejudices of the time, imagined groups will fragment, reform, shrink, or enlarge, subject to a running series of reconstitutions, redefinitions, reconstructions, and reinterpretations of historical lineage out of the crude circumstance that history as a retrospective imagination resides in the mind of the living.
+  With these many tribes, it is quite stunning how many of their legacies have survived and how we today still hear of them, but, to preface the observation below of how later generations perceive the past, let us delineate the relativity of groups: mirroring the prevailing values and prejudices of the time, imagined groups will fragment, reform, shrink, or enlarge, subject to a running series of reconstitutions, redefinitions, reconstructions, and reinterpretations of historical lineage out of the crude circumstance that history as a retrospective imagination resides in the mind of the living.
 The facts and actualities, divisions and discord, uncertainties and inconsistencies, of past lives, relations, statehood, tribal and local animosity, the entirety of human civilization built century upon century along the greater march of millennia with all the irregular behavior due to individuals and their pressures, are lost to every new generation, which funnels the full raging river of the past through a tiny pore in the dam, filtered by self-interest.